 - Person threatens with a clear intention of harm to self or others (including written indication of harms or suicide);

-- Assault of any nature including sexual assault Complete the Behavior Form and it will be forwarded to Tim Pittman, Assistant Director of WSSU University Counseling Center 336-750-3270 or via email at firstname.lastname@example.org.
+- Assault of any nature including sexual assault Complete the Behavior Form and it will be forwarded to Tim Pittman, Director of the WSSU University Counseling Center 336-750-3270 or via email at firstname.lastname@example.org.

 Examples of reportable behaviors appropriate to report using this form include: